MOTORCYCLING IN ICELAND HIGHLIGHTS

 06 Mountain Riding

-There were plenty of mountain passes on our Iceland road trip, some paved and some unpaved.
-Some were wide and sweeping, some were narrow and winding.
-I would like to say that all of them had amazing views, but it’s fair to say that low cloud and rain had other ideas on some days – but we did get enough big views to make the mountain passes more than just an exercise in motorcycle riding.
+Iceland served up plenty of mountain passes; some paved, some unpaved.
+Wide and sweeping, narrow and winding.
+I’d love to say they all came with epic views, but low cloud and rain had other ideas on a few days.
+Still, we caught enough big vistas to make the climbs more than just a motorcycling workout.

-This memory is specifically about the 626, an unpaved mountain pass in northwest Iceland running between Þingeyri and Hrafnseyri.
-It’s almost certainly the gnarliest road I’ve ever ridden, even including the F35 from further up this list of highlights.
-It was steep, narrow, rocky, rutty in places, and had several hairpin bends.
+This memory is about Route 626, an unpaved mountain pass in northwest Iceland between Þingeyri and Hrafnseyri.
+It’s almost certainly the gnarliest road I’ve ever ridden, even more so than the F35 mentioned earlier.
+Steep, narrow, rocky, rutty in places, and peppered with hairpin bends.

-And while this was a technical bit of riding, for me at least, and the views across the fjords were nothing short of stunning thanks to a break in the weather, it isn’t just the road that makes this a highlight.
-On this occasion there was an alternative option – a tunnel which goes right through the mountain.
-It would have been very easy to give in to the anxiety (and weather) and meet the others at the promised amazing waterfall on the other side.
+It was a technical ride, at least for me.
+But thanks to a break in the weather, the views across the fjords were breathtaking.
+Still, it wasn’t just the road that made this a highlight.
+There was an alternative route – a tunnel straight through the mountain.
+It would’ve been easy to give in to the anxiety (and the rain) and meet the others at the promised waterfall on the other side.

-Julia – one half of Globebusters – noticed my moment of doubt and encouraged me to just go for it.
-She then celebrated with me when I overcame my wobble and successfully navigated my way over the mountain.
-It was, of course, nowhere near as difficult as I’d built it up to be!
-The views and sense of accomplishment were worth the weather (and the steep hairpin bends), and this has therefore become a lasting motorcycling memory for me.
+Julia, one half of Globebusters, noticed my hesitation and gently encouraged me to go for it.
+She celebrated with me when I overcame the wobble and made it over the mountain.
+And of course, it wasn’t nearly as difficult as I’d built it up to be.
+The views, the challenge, the sense of accomplishment, it all added up to a lasting motorcycling memory.

 Splodz Blogz | Overland Iceland - Mountain pass to Bildudal